galaxyproject/training-material/topics/assembly/tutorials/assembly-with-preprocessing/tutorial.md

 If you do not have that much time, you should downsample the Illumina-sequenced combined reads now.
-Which will reduce the time required to finish the subsequent assembly step to approximately 2 hours.
+Which will reduce the time required to finish the subsequent assembly step to approximately 1-2 hours.

 > ### {% icon comment %} If you are in a hurry
 > The downsampling parameters below have been chosen to have minimal impact on
 > the assembly results.
 Further speed-ups are certainly possible, but will
-> likely lead to different assembly outcomes.
+> likely lead to poor assembly outcomes.
 {: .comment}

 > ### {% icon hands_on %} Hands-on: Subsampling of paired-end short-reads data